RRZE-HPC/GHOST/doxygen/heterogeneity.md

 Heterogeneous execution
 =======================

-GHOST is capable of running on different compute architectures.
+GHOST is capable of running on different compute architectures at the same time.
 Distinction between architectures is done on a per-process base.
 Each GHOST process has set a type of #ghost_type which can be either ::GHOST_TYPE_WORK for processes which work themselves or ::GHOST_TYPE_CUDA for processes which drive a CUDA GPU as an accelerator.
 The type can either be set by means of the environment variable GHOST_TYPE (like `GHOST_TYPE=CUDA ./a.out`) or via the function ghost_type_set().